 Day 3 Shosholoza Meyl Train (1B)

 Board the Shosholoza Meyl train early at Cape Town station.
 You will have a chance to buy some groceries and drinks at the train station to stock up for your roughly 30 hr ride.
 The train has a restaurant with tasty food at a reasonable price so meals here are a good option and a fun experience.
-Please note that no bedding is provided in the 2- and 4-bed sleeper compartments.
+Please note that no bedding is provided in the 4-bed sleeper compartments and may be mixed gender.
 Please bring a sleeping bag and cushion (optional) with you.
 Travelling by train allows you to mingle with the locals, get to know your fellow travellers a bit better and save some time crossing this long distance overnight.
 By taking the train, we're able to keep your CEO with you from start to finish, ensuring you get that cohesive group travel experience and you'll have the support and security of a local expert with you at all times.

 Day 4 Johannesburg